 Sida and the Swedish Research Council are the main funders of R&D for global health

-Strategic orientations of Sweden’s research cooperation are set in the Ministry of Foreign Affairs’ 2015-2019 ‘Strategy for Research Cooperation and Research in Development Cooperation’.
-The strategy has both national and global components: It contributes both to high-quality research that is of relevance to poverty reduction and sustainable development within Sweden, as well as to strengthened research capacities in low-income countries and regions.
+Strategic orientations are set in the MFA’s 2015-2019 ‘Strategy for Research Cooperation and Research in Development Cooperation’.
+The strategy has both national and global components: It contributes to high-quality research that is of relevance to poverty reduction and sustainable development within Sweden, as well as to strengthened research capacities in low-income countries and regions.

-- Sida has traditionally been a large funder of global health R&D. It sources its funding from its ‘research cooperation’ budget line, which amounted to SEK920 million in 2018 (US$107 million).
-In 2016, the majority of funding from Sida for global health R&D (US$4 million, or 79%) was disbursed to the European and Developing Countries Clinical Trials Partnership (EDCTP), a European initiative that focuses on R&D for drugs, vaccines, microbicides and diagnostics against HIV/AIDS, tuberculosis, malaria, and other poverty-related diseases in sub-Saharan Africa.
-The remaining 21% (US$1 million) went to the INDEPTH Network, a global network working on health and demographic surveillance systems currently based in Ghana, came to an end in 2017.
+- Sida has traditionally been the main funder of global health R&D. It sources its funding from its ‘research cooperation’ budget line, which amounted to SEK920 million (US$108 million) in 2019.
+In 2017, all funding from Sida for global health R&D (US$4 million) was disbursed to the European and Developing Countries Clinical Trials Partnership (EDCTP), a European initiative that focuses on R&D for drugs, vaccines, microbicides, and diagnostics against HIV/AIDS, tuberculosis, malaria, and other PRNDs in sub-Saharan Africa.
+Funding for the INDEPTH Network, global network working on health and demographic surveillance systems currently based in Ghana, came to an end in 2017.

-- The Swedish Research Council (Vetenskapsrådet) has provided a rather stable US$5 to 7 million to global health R&D since 2010.
-In 2016, funding reached US$9 million, 66% of which went to HIV/AIDS research.
-Of the remaining, Sweden’s own Karolinska Institute, by far the largest implementer of Swedish global health R&D funding, was allocated US$2 million.
-The Swedish Research Council funding for global health R&D focuses primarily on tuberculosis, malaria, diarrheal diseases, and HIV/AIDS.
+- The Swedish Research Council (Vetenskapsrådet) has provided a stable US$5 to US$7 million to global health R&D between 2010 and 2016, but did not participate in the G-FINDER survey regarding its 2017 funding.
+It traditionally mainly finances Sweden’s own Karolinska Institutet, by far the largest implementer of Swedish global health R&D funding.
+The Swedish Research Council funding for global health R&D traditionally focuses on tuberculosis, malaria, diarrheal diseases, and HIV/AIDS.

-Strategic orientations are defined by the MFA; Sida and the Research Council channel most of the funding
+Strategic orientations are defined by the MFA; Sida channels most of the funding

 Within the MFA, the Department for International Development Cooperation establishes the strategies for Sweden’s international research cooperation.
 With regards to implementation, Sida’s Research Council reviews Sida’s proposals for cooperation.
 The ‘Unit for Research Cooperation’ at the ‘Department for Partnerships and Cooperation’ within Sida manages the funds.
 Cooperation through the Swedish Research Council is led by the Committee for Development Research.